Topics included in this article:

 Face Details

-When selected a popup will appear where you can view where the event took place, at what time, and what camera tagged the event.
-Additionally, you can quickly view the footage by clicking the "View Footage" button:
+- In this pop-up you can view where the event took place, at what time, and what camera tagged the event.
+Additionally, you can quickly view the related footage by clicking the "View Footage" button:

 Face Alerts